NexMaker-Fab/2023zjudem-Team-Gladiators/docs/AC/Arduino/project.md

         digitalWrite(LedGreen, HIGH);
         lcd.print("OFF");
     }

     delay(1000);
     }

 <b>Code description</b>

 <b>Libraries:</b>
-<br>The code includes the necessary library, "LiquidCrystal.h," which allows the Arduino to communicate with and control the LCD display.
+<br>The code includes the necessary library, &quot;LiquidCrystal.h,&quot; which allows the Arduino to communicate with and control the LCD display.

 <b>Constants:</b>
 <br>Several constants are declared to assign specific pin numbers for the components: